Poisson / Negative Binomial

 An Important Subtlety: Poisson with Robust SEs

 An important result is that even if the Poisson variance assumption is wrong (and it usually is), the Poisson model with robust standard errors still gives consistent estimates of the coefficients.
-This consistency holds because the Poisson MLE only requires the mean to be correctly specified — you do not need the variance to be correct.
+This consistency holds because the Poisson maximum likelihood estimator (MLE) only requires the mean to be correctly specified — you do not need the variance to be correct (Gourieroux et al., 1984).

 Common Confusions